 The projects described in the CIP are derived from the BCAMP.
 The BCAMP lists all of the proposed projects which have been identified as a bona fide need by the individual proponents of each action.
 These projects are reviewed by the Civil Engineering Facility Review Board and approved by the 99 ABW Commander based upon criteria including mission requirements, quality of life, degradation of existing facilities, and other factors.
 While the list includes hundreds of projects, funding for all of the projects to be completed in the next five years is not feasible because of the limited amount of funds available.
 These funding limitations are due to worldwide deployments and contingency operations, competing funding requests from every other military installation, new missions such as the Remotely Piloted Aircraft, and general budget reductions for civil engineering projects.
-As a result, only a small percentage of the projects are carried over to the following fiscal year; in fact, many projects are still on the list that date back to the early 2000's or before and remain vitally needed for the installation.
+As a result, only a small percentage of the projects can be funded within one fiscal year.
+Projects that are not funded and still considered valid projects are carried over to the following fiscal year; in fact, many projects are still on the list that date back to the early 2000's or before and remain vitally needed for the installation.
 The complete list of CIP projects is provided in Appendix A.